-Based on Schedule 13G/A filed by Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management Company LLP with the SEC on February 9, 2017, Wellington Management Group LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; Wellington Investment Advisors Holdings LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; Wellington Investment Advisors Holdings LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; Advisors Holdings LLP has sole voting power over 0 shares, shared voting power over 0 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; and Wellington Management Company LLP has sole voting power over 0 shares, shared voting power over 7,160,105 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; and shared dispositive power over 42,107,636 shares.
+(1) Based on Schedule 13G/A filed by Wellington Management Group LLP.
+Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management Company LLP Based on Schedule 13G/A filed by Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP and Wellington Management Company LLP with the SEC on February 9, 2017, Wellington Management Group LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; Wellington Investment Advisors Holdings LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; Wellington Investment Advisors Holdings LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 9,212,021 shares, sole dispositive power over 45,207,406 shares; Wellington Investment Advisors Holdings LLP has sole voting power over 0 shares, shared voting power over 9,212,021 shares, sole dispositive power over 0 shares, and shared dispositive power over 45,207,406 shares; and Wellington Management Company LLP has sole voting power over 0 shares, shared voting power over 7,160,105 shares, sole dispositive power over 0 shares, and shared dispositive power over 42,107,636 shares.
 Based on the Schedule 13G/A, the securities as to which the Schedule 13G/A was filed are owned of record by clients of one or more investment advisers identified therein directly or indirectly owned by Wellington Management Group LLP.
-Those clients have the right to receive, or the prover to direct the receive for, dividends from, or the proceeds from the sale of, such securities.
-No such client is known to have such right or power with respect to more than five percent of this class of securities, except for Vanguard Health Care Fund.
-Based on Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 25, 2017, BlackRock, Inc. has sole voting power over 35,999,853 shares, shared voting power over 0 shares, sole dispositive power over 0 s (1)

-dispositive power over 39,714,103 shares, and shared dispositive power over 0 shares.
+Those clients have the right to receive, or the power to direct the receipt of, dividends from, or the proceeds from the sale of, such securities.
+No such client is known to have such right or power with respect to more than five percent of the close of comparing upower for a document of the close of comparing upower for power for the power to figure the receipt of dividends from the sale of such securities.
+No such client is known to have such right or power with respect to more than five percent of the close of comparing upower for this class of securities, except for Vanguard Health Care Fund.
+Based on Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 25, 2017, BlackRock, Inc. has sole voting power over 35,999,853 shares, shared voting power over 0 shares, sole (2)dispositive power over 39.714.103 shares, and shared dispositive power over 0 shares

 Based on Schedule 13G filed by Vanguard Specialized Funds - Vanguard Health Care Fund - 23-2439149 on February 13, 2017, Vanguard Specialized Funds - Vanguard Health Care Fund - 23-2439149 has sole voting power over 30,084,537 shares, shared voting power over 0 shares, sole dispositive power over 0 shares, and shared dispositive power over 0 shares.
-Based on Schedule 13G filed by The Vanguard Group with the SEC on February 10, 2017, The Vanguard Group has sole voting power over 715,299 shares, shared voting power over 76,324 (3)

-(4) shares, sole dispositive power over 27,487,177 shares, and shared dispositive power over 770,848 shares.
+Based on Schedule 13G filed by The Vanguard Group with the SEC on February 10, 2017, The Vanguard Group has sole voting power over 715,299 shares, shared voting power over 76,324 shares, sole dispositive power over 27,487,177 shares, and shared dispositive power over 770,848 shares.
+(4)